atelier-saulx/based/packages/client/docs/set.md

 #### `$delete` : _boolean_

 This unsets the node's field.
+It can also be used on a field of a `record` in order to remove it.

 ```js
 client.set({